OpenNTI/nti.webhooks/docs/index.rst

 TODO
 ====

-.. todo:: Externalization
+.. todo:: Externalization for the objects defined here.
+          Note that we will need to be able to support the created/modified time properties as ISO format strings, not numbers for zapier.
 .. todo:: Write events document.
-.. todo:: Clarify the concept of active/inactive subscriptions.
-Make
-          that a thing.

 Dynamic-subscriptions only
 --------------------------